Find out how to make delicious elderberry kombucha for immune support!

 Elderberry is usually used to make elderberry juice, syrup or wine.
 My mum used to make hot elderberry juice with apple slices for us in winter and I’ve always loved this perfect winter drink and how nice and warm it used to make me feel (and we rarely caught the flu, too).

-I’ve recently written about kombucha and its various health benefits and have been experimenting with various flavors.
 Adding the benefits of elderberry to probiotic kombucha just seemed like the perfect winter drink to me.
 I also added some winter spices like cinnamon to give the whole drink more of a winter punch taste.
 You can also add a little honey if you find the drink too tangy.
 I loved the result!

 Important note: Elderberries are toxic when consumed raw, so always make sure you cook them first (this actually increases the bioavailability of the flavonoids)!